Note: This is a TLP WHITE intelligence update from the H-ISAC Threat Intelligence Committee (TIC).

 Event: Update: CVE-2019-0708 Remote Desktop Services Remote Code Execution Vulnerability

 Microsoft released patches1 for affected operating systems, including some currently out of support2 such as Windows XP, Server 2003, and Vista.
 In scenarios where a patch cannot be applied, the vulnerability can be partially mitigated by enabling the NLA (Network Level Authentication) required option in RDP server configuration.
-Microsoft previously stated3 they are “confident that an exploit exists for this vulnerability” and has posted blogs3,4 warning customers to patch along with the UK National Cyber Security Centre (NCSC)5,6, US National Security Agency (NSA)7 and US Cybersecurity and Infrastructure Security Agency (CISA)8.
-Many medical device manufacturers have also released advisories and are listed in the Appendix.
+Microsoft previously stated3 they are “confident that an exploit exists for this vulnerability” and has posted blogs3,4 warning customers to patch along with the Canadian Centre for Cyber Security (CCCS)5, UK National Cyber Security Centre (NCSC)6,7, US National Security Agency (NSA)8 and US Cybersecurity and Infrastructure Security Agency (CISA)9.
+Many medical device manufacturers have also released public advisories and are listed in the Appendix.

 The only requirement for exploitability is the ability to communicate with the RDP server.
-Multiple individuals and groups at Zerodium, McAfee, Qihoo 360, and RiskSense have developed working Remote Code Execution (RCE) exploits including a Metasploit module, but none have made them publicly available.
-The US CISA confirmed8 they “tested BlueKeep against a Windows 2000 machine and achieved remote code execution.”
+Multiple individuals and groups at Zerodium, McAfee, Qihoo 360, RiskSense, Sophos, and others have privately developed working Remote Code Execution (RCE) exploits, but have not made them publicly available.
+Immunity has an exploit module in their CANVAS product.
 No active exploitation has been observed in the wild at this time, but there are publicly available exploits that can cause Denial of Service (DoS).

-Most vulnerability scanning vendors9,10 should be able to detect the presence of the associated KBs and remotely detect the vulnerability and if Network Level Authentication is required or not.
-There are also multiple dedicated tools11,12,13 to detect the vulnerability including a Metasploit module14.
+Most vulnerability scanning vendors10,11 should be able to detect the presence of the associated KBs and remotely detect the vulnerability and if Network Level Authentication is required or not.
+There are also multiple dedicated tools12,13,14 to detect the vulnerability including a Metasploit module15.
 Many security vendors have partial “signatures” for detecting/preventing exploitation but they only work when not using TLS which some Proof of Concept (PoC) exploits are starting to use.
 Members should consult with their respective endpoint security & vulnerability scanning vendors for further information.
-There are multiple Internet search engines and reporting services15,16,17,18 that can help to identity external RDP servers, but be aware that some ISPs block them so they may not be comprehensive.
+There are multiple Internet search engines and reporting services16,17,18,19 that can help to identity external RDP servers, but be aware that some ISPs block them so they may not be comprehensive.

-There’s a remotely exploitable, wormable, pre‐authentication vulnerability in a very popular server (recent reporting shows almost 1 million vulnerable RDP servers accessible on the Internet).
-The healthcare vertical makes heavy use of internet‐facing RDP servers to enable various business and support functions.
-It is likely that significant vertical‐wide disruptions will occur when the exploit is eventually made public.
+Assessment: There’s a remotely exploitable, wormable, pre-authentication vulnerability in a very popular server (initial reporting showed almost 1 million vulnerable RDP servers accessible on the Internet).
+The healthcare vertical makes heavy use of internet-facing RDP servers to enable various business and support functions.
+It is likely that significant vertical-wide disruptions will occur when the exploit is eventually made public.

 Recommended Course of Action (COA):